earnx-stake/EarnX-Moonbeam/README.md

 3. /balance num: shows the balance of a wallet with the id num;
 4. /list: lists the wallet addresses registered;
 5. /lottery num: subscribe in the lottery the wallet address associated with de id num;
+6. /alarmBalance num target: configure an alarm that will trigger in threshold target to the wallet address associated with de id num;

 You need to use the /set command to associate the id num (1 to 5) to your wallet addresses, so you can refer them on the other bot commands.

 ## Lottery rules

-Each EarnX delegator with a minimum of 100 GLMR delegation will receive a ticket number to participate in the weekly prize of 50 GLMR.
+Each EarnX delegator will receive an number to participate in the weekly prize of 50 GLMR.
 The winner will be announced every saturday on the EarnX-Moonbeam bot.
-The winner will receive the tx hash of the transfer right after the .
+The winner will receive the tx hash of the transfer right after its execution.

 ### Contact

-jarbas#4214 and pfrp#1964 on the [Moonbeam Discord collators channel](https://discord.gg/ybZ5qCCj)
+jarbas#4214 and pfrp#1964 on the [Moonbeam Discord](https://discord.gg/ybZ5qCCj)